JOHN-MSC-UHAIR/ABM_NetLogo/readme.txt

+ABM (Agent Based Modelling):
+Module:
-ABM (Agent Based Modelling): Artificial Life with Robotics at University of Hertfordshire (UH)
+Artificial Life with Robotics at University of Hertfordshire (UH)
+Program:
+MSC AI and Robotics.

+MODULES